-One thing every homesteader probably has in common are sore muscles.
+One thing every homesteader probably has in common is sore muscles.
 Having a natural muscle balm on hand will always be needed.
-Grandma’s Lavender has two options: the regular Muscle Balm and Northern Man Ice & Fire Muscle Balm.
-I personally feel that both are necessary and useful!

 Sneed Acres //

-Another thing all homesteaders probably have in common is getting cuts, scraps, and/or burns.
-This means that they can all use a pain relief or healing salve.
-The reason I specifically chose these salves from Sneed Acres is because they take their ingredients seriously and are very knowledgeable about what works.
+The reason I specifically chose these salves from Sneed Acres is that they take their ingredients seriously and are very knowledgeable about what works.

 Last, but certainly not least, we have Dr. Bronner’s Coconut Oil Gift Basket.
 I love Dr. Bronner’s products because they are certified organic and fair trade products.
 My favorite is their castile soap!